-This month my virtual dinner club group is hosting a Mexican themed dinner party.
+This month my dinner is hosting a Mexican themed dinner party.
 I was asked to do the appetizer and thought a delicious Mexican street corn (also know as elote) dip would be perfect.

 If you are coming over from Jen’s (Midwest Life & Style), welcome!
 I’m so glad you are here!
 Doesn’t her frozen pineapple margarita look amazing?
 I cannot wait to try it!